Let the Artmobile bring the Arkansas Arts Center’s collection to your community!

 The Artmobile has been serving the state for over 50 years and is one of the nation’s very few mobile art museums.
 This unique gallery space features themed exhibitions of works from the Arkansas Arts Center’s permanent collection.
 Works are carefully selected for their artistic integrity and educational value.
 The Artmobile is a perfect source of arts exposure for schools, libraries, festivals, and more!

-Begin a new chapter today by sharing The Art of Story with your community!
+Begin a new chapter today by sharing Work Play with your community!

 - Bank of America